-7.5 CRIME STATISTICS: ANNUAL CRIME & ACTIVITIES REPORT
+7.5.
+CRIME STATISTICS: ANNUAL CRIME & ACTIVITIES REPORT

 The GCPD prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The full report is available on the College website at grayson.edu/college-info/college-police.aspx.
+The crime and activities report is available on the crime logs page on the College website at grayson.edu/campus-life/campus-police/monthly-crime-reports.html.
 Campus crime, arrest and referral statistics include those reported to GCPD, designated campus officials, and local law enforcement agencies.

 GCPD maintains a daily log of police activity.
-Also, you can pick up a hard copy in the GCPD or view the log on the College website under Campus Safety.
+You can obtain a hard copy in the GCPD or view the crime logs page on the College website under Campus Safety.

-7.6 LIBRARY
+7.6.
+LIBRARY

 Grayson College has libraries on both campuses.
 The mission of the Grayson College Library is to meet the appropriate informational needs of both the individual and the community and to provide quality services and materials.
-The Library is committed to cooperating with other information agencies whenever possible, and to work on continuous improvement.
+The Library is committed to cooperating with other information agencies whenever possible and to work on continuous improvement.
 The Grayson College Library is a member of BARR, a four-library consortium whose members include Grayson College, Denison Public Library, Sherman Public Library, and Austin College.
 Currently enrolled GC students are eligible to obtain a BARR library card with their current student ID.
 All BARR cardholders have lending privileges at each of the libraries, and a courier service delivers books among the libraries.
 The Library participates in TexShare, Amigos and OCLC.